 Wrongful Termination and Insurance: How to Protect Your Business

-Among the many issues, employers are expected to deal with as a result of the COVID-19 pandemic is an almost certain increase in employment-related lawsuits over the coming period.
-Since one of the biggest challenges facing the U.S. economy right now is the fact that many businesses have been forced to shut down or significantly reduce their work activities, many have, unfortunately, had to lay off workers in order to reduce costs.
+Get a QuoteAmong the many issues employers are expected to deal with due to the COVID-19 pandemic is an almost certain increase in employment-related lawsuits over the coming period.
+Since one of the biggest challenges facing the U.S. economy right now is that many businesses have been forced to shut down or significantly reduce their work activities, many have, unfortunately, had to lay off workers to reduce costs.

 Because of this, businesses are expected to see a rise in employee claims related to these layoffs.
 Wrongful termination insurance claims are one of the most common types of employee-filed lawsuits and are expected to remain prevalent for the foreseeable future.

-Wrongful termination or dismissal claims are filed by former employees who believe that they were fired for unlawful reasons.
+Wrongful termination or dismissal claims are filed by former employees who believe they were fired for unlawful reasons.

 Common Reasons for Wrongful Termination Insurance Claims

-Generally speaking, wrongful termination claims are fairly hard to prove, since most contracts between employers and employees are considered “at-will.”
+Generally speaking, wrongful termination claims are fairly hard to prove since most contracts between employers and employees are considered “at-will.”

 This means that the employer can lawfully terminate a contract of employment for whatever reason and at any time.

-Employees can also file claims if they believe that they have been fired as a form of retaliation.
+Employees can also file claims if they believe they have been fired as a form of retaliation.
 This is sometimes referred to as “whistleblower termination.”
-If an employee reports company actions that are related to public interest, workplace safety, employer harassment, or similar activities, and is fired because of this, they can file a wrongful termination lawsuit.
+If an employee reports company actions related to public interest, workplace safety, employer harassment, or similar activities, and is fired because of this, they can file a wrongful termination lawsuit.

-As we’ve already discussed, if an employee believes that they were fired for an unlawful reason, they have the right to file a wrongful termination claim.
+As we’ve already discussed, if an employee believes they were fired for an unlawful reason, they have the right to file a wrongful termination claim.
 If the employee wins the claim, they will be entitled to a variety of compensation and damages.

 But what if the employer wins the lawsuit?
 Even though the business would avoid paying damages to the former employee, there’s no guarantee that the financial losses related to the claim won’t be significant.